-The Company's immediate parent, Aura Wind (Midco) Limited, provided a loan on 16 September 2015.
+The Company's immediate parent, Aura Wind (Midco) Limited, provided a loan on 26 June 2020.
 Interest is charge at 8% per annum and compounded quarterly.
 The loan is repayable on demand.
 The loan facility is unsecured.
+This loan replaced a loan on the same terms from previous immediate parent Aura Wind (Holdco) Limited.